sphinx-gallery/sphinx-gallery/doc/advanced.rst

 The Gallery has been built, now you and all of your project's users can already start enjoying it.
-All the temporary files needed to generate the gallery(rst files, images, chache objects, etc) are stored where you configured in ``gallery_dirs``.
-The final files that go into the HTML version of your documentation have a particular namespace, to avoid colisions with your own files and images.
+All the temporary files needed to generate the gallery (rst files, images, cache objects, etc) are stored where you configured in ``gallery_dirs``.
+The final files that go into the HTML version of your documentation have a particular namespace, to avoid collisions with your own files and images.

 Our namespace convention is to prefix everything with ``sphx_glr`` and change path separators with underscores.
 This is valid for